nettoolkit/prerender-loader/README.md

 Painless universal prerendering for Webpack.
 Works great with [html-webpack-plugin].

+This is a Webpack 5 compatible fork of the original [prerender-loader](https://github.com/GoogleChromeLabs/prerender-loader).

 > 🧐 **What is Prerendering?**
 >
 >Pre-rendering describes the process of rendering a client-side application at